-- We recognize and affirm a student's right to personal autonomy including their right to choose whether to disclose a disability beyond OEA or at all.
+- We recognize and affirm your right to personal autonomy including your right to choose whether to disclose a disability beyond OEA or at all.
 The Letter of Accommodation contains no information other than what accommodations the professor is required to make available.
-The choice to share anything further is entirely up to the student. - We respect that the student has the right to tell their own story in their own way.
-OEA will not share anything related to a diagnosis, treatment, or anything else related to a student's status with OEA without their express permission. - We recognize the associated right to self-determination and the responsibility of self-advocacy.
+The choice to share anything further is entirely up to you. - We respect that you have the right to tell your own story in your own way.
+OEA will not share anything related to a diagnosis, treatment, or anything else related to your status with OEA without your express permission. - We recognize the associated right to self-determination and the responsibility of self-advocacy.
 OEA will only advocate on your behalf at your request and will keep you abreast of any action being taken on your behalf. - We respect a person's right to their own language of reference including their language of disability, gender, race, sexuality, etc. OEA recognizes that language has power and will honor your language of reference in interactions with you and concerning you.